NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 In other words, the Quran is historically false.

+## No one was named John before John the Baptist

+Surah 19:7

+> “O Zachariah!
+Indeed, We give you the good news of a son, whose name will be John—a name We have not given to anyone before.”

+John is not a unique name. in fact it was one of the most popular names in the first century.
+There are at least 5 people in the New testament named John.
+The Hebrew equivalent of the name John is "Johanan" and "Jehohanan", which means "Yahweh is gracious."
+There are at least 17 persons in the old testament with this name, for a total of 22 people in the whole Bible.
+So Allah and the Quran are wrong that John was the first one with this name.

 # Health and hygiene

 ## Muslims aren’t allowed to urinate standing {#no-urinating-standing}